 Peer-2-Community platforms provide for a Community to balance the supply and demand of electricity for a group of consumers/ prosumers.
 The Community does this by using assets owned by individual prosumers (solar panels on buildings, storage batteries or in future flexibility from electric vehicles or buildings) or using collectively owned or centralised assets (such as Community windfarms or storage).
 Once the Community has optimised its collective position, it may then trade with the wholesale, balancing or ancillary markets in order to buy additional or sell excess electricity.
 The Community can operate virtually, where the balancing is within a bidding zone but not local or as a physical micro-grid system.
-The concept is to serve the interests of a group of consumers/ prosumers.
-Regulators are now researching experience of Energy Communities and are seeking to understand the regulatory issues - CEER expects to publish a report later this year.
+The concept is to serve the interests of a group of consumers/prosumers.
+In an effort to broaden understanding on experiences with energy communities, CEER published a report (June 2019) on the Regulatory Aspects of Self-Consumption and Energy Communities.